 Community is provided to meet the collaborative working and social needs of the campus community and campus-sponsored external communities.
 The server utilizes Moodle in order to provide options for public or private information dissemination and offers a wide array of collaboration activities.
 Unlike the academic instruction-based server “Cougar Courses,” Community is not rolled every academic year or archived by semesters.
 Community assumes on-going activity throughout the year or over multiple years.

 Community is available upon request by users with a valid campus account/username, but may include participants from the external community as long as containers are maintained/sponsored by one of these valid campus account holders.

-Community members may request a new website container from the "Request Container (login first)" tab on the navigation at the top of the site.
+Community members may request a new website container from the "Request Container (login first)" link at the bottom of the site.
 The server administrators will receive these requests and approve or deny requests, based on compliance with the server’s availability guidelines and purpose.

 You no longer need to personally request eWPAF containers.
 The Dean's Office for your college will be sending the requests for containers directly to IDS.
-If you are a lecturer, please see our process guide for eWPAF container creation for lecturers.
+If you are a lecturer, please see our process guide for eWPAF container creation for lecturers for more information.
 If you are a tenure track faculty, please see our process guide for eWPAF container creation for tenure track faculty for more information.

 CSUSM Users --

 - If you already have an account with CSUSM (i.e. an email account like firstname.lastname@example.org) then just log in with your CSUSM username (ex: doe001) and password to activate your Community account.